JonahDW/Image-processing/README.md

   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
                         image with sources overlaid, optionally provide an output filename (default = do not plot the results).
+  --spectral_index      Measure the spectral indices in the .alpha and
+                        alpha.error images. (assuming they are in the same directory as the input image) and include them in the catalog.
+This requires CASA functionalities (default = do not measure spectral indices).
 ```

 ## catalog_matching.py